-Beginning with FYE 2020, contributions for administrative expenses were set equal to \$500 per member (increasing 3.0% each year).
-For FYE 2023, the current assumption is \$546 per member.
-Table VI-4 on the next page shows the number of members for each tier, the contributions for administrative expenses by tier, and the administrative expense contribution rates by tier for FYE 2023 and 2024.
-Tier 1 members pay $3/11^{ths}$ of the administrative expenses expected for Tier 1, and Tier 2 members pay half of the administrative expenses expected for Tier 2.
+For FYE 2024, contributions for administrative expenses were set equal to \$563 per member.
+For FYE 2025, the current assumption is \$5,790,747, which is the actual expenses for FYE 2023 increased by 3.0% for two years.
+Table VI-4 on the next page shows the number of members for each tier, the contributions for administrative expenses by tier, and the administrative expense contribution rates by tier for FYE 2024 and 2025.
+Prior to FYE 2025, Tier 1 members paid 3/11^{ths} of the administrative expenses.
+Starting with FYE 2025, Tier 1 members will not share in the cost of administrative expenses.
+Tier 2 members pay half of the administrative expenses expected for Tier 2.